SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 }
 ```

-To test this hook manually we would have to write a component that would fire our request and display API response, but we can also mock our axios and check if the app is working correctly.
+To test this function manually we would have to write a component that would fire our request and display API response, but we can also mock our axios and check if the app is working correctly.

 To mock our axios we have to create *\_\_mocks\_\_* folder inside our src folder.
 In this directory you can create mock functions depends on your needs.
 For now, we just need to create an axios.js file and put our mocks inside.